espocrm/documentation/docs/administration/log.md

 *As of v8.3.*

-To make log records available in the admin UI, set 'databaseHandler' parameter to true.
+To make log records available in the admin UI, set *databaseHandler* parameter to true.

 Note that some log entries may be not available from the UI.
 For example, those that happened during upgrade or before database connection was established.